Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 Portable generators produce significant heat, exhaust gases, and vibration during operation.
 Any cover used while the generator is running must allow unrestricted airflow around the engine and alternator while preventing water from entering electrical components and connection points.

 If airflow is restricted, internal temperatures can rise quickly.
-Overheating increases the risk of fire, component damage, and shortened equipment lifespan — especially during multi-hour operation in storm conditions.
+Overheating increases the risk of fire, component damage, unstable operation, and shortened equipment lifespan — especially during multi-hour operation in storm conditions.

 Carbon Monoxide Risk Does Not Decrease With a Cover

-Improper covers can actually increase danger if they redirect or trap exhaust gases near the unit.
+Improper covers can actually increase danger if they redirect or trap exhaust gases near the unit, near a wall, under an overhang, or toward the home.
 For full exhaust safety guidance, review Generator Carbon Monoxide Safety.

 Safe Generator Covers vs. Dangerous Improvised Solutions